 Creamy and mild in flavor, cottage cheese is a type of cheese that tends to be high in protein and low in fat and calories.

 A single cup of cottage cheese provides 28 grams of protein, 2% fat, with 163 calories.
-And protein makes up 56% of that calories (10).
+And protein makes up 56% of those calories (9).

 In addition to its protein content, cottage cheese has gained a lot of popularity in the last few decades for its nutrient density.